cryptoshrimpi/monerod-js/README.md

 Monerod-js is a NodeJS RPC Client for Monero Daemon.

 It is written in Typescript and transpiled to Javascript.
-Using the Typescript version for development comes with the benefit that all the return values are typed.
+Using Typescript for development comes with the benefit that all the return values are typed and errors may be spotted earlier.

 The official Monero Daemon RPC documentation can be found [here](https://getmonero.org/knowledge-base/developer-guides/daemon-rpc).

 Developed for / Last tested with Monerod v0.10.3.1.

+Checkout the [CHANGELOG](CHANGELOG.md) to keep track of the latest changes.

 ## Install
 ```